How to Practice Mindfulness of Death and Why It’s Important

 Awareness of death sheds light on the fact that we cannot hold onto anything and that eventually we will have to let go.
 This awareness naturally helps to ease our attachments to things, which lessens the suffering that we experience.
 It can also enhance gratitude, wonder, and appreciation for all that we get to experience while we are here.

-mindfulness of death, How to Practice Mindfulness of Death and Why It’s Important
+How to Practice Mindfulness of Death and Why It’s Important — Quotation Marks White

 – Mary Oliver, from When Death Comes-

-mindfulness of death, How to Practice Mindfulness of Death and Why It’s Important
+How to Practice Mindfulness of Death and Why It’s Important — How To Practice Mindfulness Of Death With Care

 How to Practice Mindfulness of Death With Care